Althorp House, in Northamptonshire, is where the late Princess Diana grew up, and has been in the Spencer family for decades.

 As you can see from aerial photographs, Althorp House is no normal family home.

 Set within a very impressive 550 acres of grounds, the home was built in 1508, and has been the family seat of the Spencer family for nineteen generations.

-The building has 90 rooms within it, and is full of art and ceramics collections from the Spencer family’s 500-year history at the home.
+The building has 90 rooms and is full of art and ceramic collections from the Spencer family's 500-year history at the home.

-Of course, the residence is now more historically significant then ever, as it is the place that Princess Diana called home for many years – and her final home before moving to London to live with Prince Charles.
+Of course, the residence is now more historically significant than ever, as it is the place that Princess Diana called home for many years—and her final home before moving to London to live with Prince Charles.

 Princess Diana and her siblings were born and raised largely at Park House, on the Queen's Sandringham estate in Norfolk.
 When she was younger, it is said that she often played with Prince Andrew and Prince Edward.

 However, when her father inherited the title of Earl Spencer in 1975, he moved the entire family from Park House to Althorp.
 Princess Diana would have been around 14 years old.